nolauren/labs/spatial_holc.md

 Open the [ Georeferencing Training Manual](https://github.com/introdh2016/other/blob/master/HOLC%20Georeferencing%20Training%20Manual.pdf) and turn to "Step 4" on page 17 of the PDF.

 When you are done, save your work back to Box.

+## Data

+Go to [Box.](https://richmond.box.com/s/fdx37gk9zeug25ay39d917pe8skej65v) Pick a map.
+There is one close to your hometown.
+To download, click the  '...' by your city and select 'Download'.
+Save to the Desktop.

+## ArcMap

+Launch ArcMap.

+Select the 'Add Data' button.
+Browse to your folder.
+Click on the Census_2010 folder.
+Add the shapefile.

+What do you see?

+It is the 2010 Census information for that state.

+Next, do the same for the georectified map.

 ##  Explore Census info

 Right click on the Census_tract_2010.
-Select Attribution -> Symbology.
+Select Properties -> Symbology.
+Change the "Show" on the left side to Quantities.
 Once there, you can change the "Value" to White, Black or another category.
-Make sure to normalize by total population.
+Make sure to normalize by total population (total).
 You can adjust the number of buckets.
 Explore!

 ## Information
  If you want to see more data about the census tract,  click on the "i" button next to the cursor button on the top toolbar (right below Geoprocessing).